mission-focused/community/content/posts/airgap-tech-choices.md

 - **Observability** — Does it produce usable metrics and logs locally?
 - **Updatability** — Can it evolve incrementally without a full re-install?

-If a tool cannot answer yes to most of these, it becomes a risk, not a feature.
+If a tool cannot answer yes to most of these, it becomes a risk.

+## All is not lost

+Cloud Native has made significant strides and communities do exist for collective collaboration and contribution on development and architectural patterns - but we need to have a voice.

+CNCF Technical Advisory Groups (TAG) provide a no-barrier-to-entry group for collaborating on theory and specific areas of importance such as storage, networking, security, etc.

+Working Groups provide groups to self-form and autonomy to pursue new and fresh ideas or perspectives on research initiatives from a vendor agnostic perspective.

+User groups such as the [CNCF Public Sector User Group](https://github.com/cncf/public-sector-user-group) enable another group - End users - to collaborate on collective strategy of Cloud native use and how they can share experiences such as disconnected deployments.

+This is only a slice of the CNCF, one of many foundations that exist to enable users, and projects to evolve.

+This evolution only happens **when you get involved** - but because a technology doesn't support disconnected deployments today - doesn't mean it won't forever.
+The maintainers may have no idea they have built constraints into their systems without feedback

 ## Summary

 > Airgap environments do not just stress-test your system.
 They stress-test your toolchain.

-When the network is unreliable, slow, controlled, or missing altogether, you find out very quickly which tools were built for the real world—and which ones were only built for always-on cloud assumptions.
+When the network is unreliable, slow, controlled, or missing altogether, you find out very quickly which tools were built for the resiliency — and which ones were only built for always-on cloud.

 Choosing technology through the lens of airgap forces clarity: